Art. Lebedev Studio

 Art.
 Lebedev Studio is a design firm in Russia, founded in 1995 by Artemy Lebedev.

 The studio creates industrial and graphic design for commercial entities and does not accept projects from private citizens and political or religious organizations.
 Its motto is "Design will save the world."
 As of November 2011, it has five principal art directors and over 300 employees.
 The studio has its headquarters in Moscow, as well as other offices in Kyiv, London and New York City.

 Art.
 Lebedev Studio is owned by the holding company Art.
 Lebedev Group (ALG), which owns several other design and advertising companies.

 History and work

 The studio began with graphic design, then expanded to include interfaces, web design, and most recently industrial design.
 It has an educational center, a publishing house, a media department, and several software teams.
 In 2011, Russian advertising research company AdMe called them the leading web studio in Russia.

+International development and recent years (2010–present)

+From the 2010s onward, Art.
+Lebedev Studio sought to expand its international presence by establishing offices or affiliates outside Russia.
+Its portfolio came to include large-scale branding, transport-navigation systems, and user-interface projects.
+In 2020 the studio introduced “Nikolay Ironov,” an artificial-intelligence-based design tool that gained media attention for producing commercial logos without clients’ prior knowledge of its automated nature.
+The studio continues to work across graphic, industrial, and urban-environment design.